Sewage System Permit

 - To locate where your septic tank system is, consult your Cochise County Environmental Health Division office nearest you.
 If your house is not too old, the office may have a record of where your septic tank is located in reference to your home.
 Another way would be to probe the yard to see if you can physically find it.
 Your yard may contain certain clues, such as a cleanout pipe.
 This line leads directly to the tank, which is usually 10 feet or more from the foundation of the house.
 A plumber or septic tank pumping company can also locate the tank for you.

 - The efficiency of the septic system is related to the quantity and quality of the wastewater.
 All leaking fixtures should be repaired as soon as possible.
 In normal quantities, household cleaning products would not have any harmful effects.
-Pesticides, herbicides, paint, solvents, or oils should not be disposed of in the septic system.
+Disinfectants (such as bleach), pesticides, herbicides, paint, solvents, or oils should not be disposed of in the septic system.
 The addition of chemicals or bacterial enzymes is not recommended.

 - Septic system failure is usually indicated by either the backing up of sewage into the home or by surfacing effluent in the leach field area.
-When this occurs, the septic tank needs pumping, and the leach field's ability to handle the inflow of effluent is decreasing.
+When this occurs, you must determine the cause and correct the issue.
+It may mean that the septic tank needs pumping, and/or the leach field's ability to handle the inflow of effluent is decreasing.
 Surfacing effluent is considered a public health hazard.
 It requires immediate correction, such as pumping the tank and possibly obtaining a repair permit from EHD if repairs to the septic system need to be done.